HFAnalyticsLab/Hospital_admissions_frailty/README.md

 ## Data source

 We are using Hospital Episodes Statistics (HES) Admitted Patient Care data, covering the time period between 2015 and 2019.
-The data application for this project has been approved by the NHS Digital [Data Access Request Service (DARS)](https://digital.nhs.uk/services/data-access-request-service-dars).
+The NHS Digital [Data Access Request Service (DARS)](https://digital.nhs.uk/services/data-access-request-service-dars) has approved the data application for this project (DARS-NIC-276970).

 Data used for this analysis were anonymised in line with the ICO's Anonymisation Code of Practice.
 The data were accessed in The Health Foundation's Secure Data Environment, which is a secure data analysis facility (accredited for the ISO27001 information security standard, and recognised for the NHS Digital Data Security and Protection Toolkit).
 No information was used that could directly identify a patient or other individual.